 CURWOOD: Hmm.
 So if you're a hospitality business, go for the cruise ship rather than the hotel?

 CURWOOD: So what other cities around the world are taking climate change seriously?

-TURRENTINE: Well, in United States, certainly I don't think you could understate the degree to which Hurricane Sandy made a believer out of New York City.
-When that occurred in 2012 and dozens of people were killed and it led to $20 billions worth of damage, Mayor Bloomberg and other city officials responded vigorously with a package of more than 250 different initiatives that would be implemented over the years, pretty much all of which were designed to minimize the city's vulnerability to coastal flooding and storm surge.
+TURRENTINE: Well, in United States certainly I don't think you could understate the degree to which Hurricane Sandy made a believer out of New York City.
+When that occurred in 2012 and dozens of people were killed and it led to $20 billions worth of damage, Mayor Bloomberg another city officials responded vigorously with a package of more than 250 different initiatives that were going to be implemented over the years, pretty much all of which were designed to minimize the city's vulnerability to coastal flooding and storm surge.

-It's a 438-page document and the plan is about $20 billion of money going to these different mitigation measures.
-Three-fourths of that is going to be about rebuilding infrastructure but interestingly, $5 billion or so is reserved for exploring new technologies and kind of playing around with new ideas to see if there might be some better technique or technology out there - the talk of seawalls and armored levies and green infrastructure like wetlands and swamplands and sand dunes and things like that.
+TURRENTINE: It's a 438-page document and the plan is about $20 billion dollars of money going to these different mitigation measures.
+Three-fourths of that is going to be about rebuilding infrastructure, but interestingly $5 billion or so is reserved for exploring new technologies and kind of playing around with new ideas to see if there might be some better technique or technology out there—the talk of seawalls and armored levies and green infrastructure like wetlands and swamplands and sand dunes and things like that.

 CURWOOD: And where are the other cities in North America on the list?

-CURWOOD: Jeff Turrentine is a writer and editor with OnEarth magazine.
-Thanks for taking the time today Jeff.
+CURWOOD: Jeff Turrentine is an editor and writer with OnEarth magazine.
+Thanks for taking the time today, Jeff.

 TURRENTINE: Thank you very much.

 Living on Earth wants to hear from you!